Insolvency gravy train to hit buffers?

 This ‘market study’ could lead to enforcement action by the OFT; a reference of the market to the Competition Commission; recommendations for changes in laws and regulations; recommendations to regulators, self-regulatory bodies and others to consider changes to their rules; encouraging firms to take voluntary action; campaigns to promote consumer education and awareness; ‘a clean bill of health’ for the industry.

-- To read Insolvent Abuse by Professor Prem Sikka, Jim Cousins MP, Austin Mitchell MP, Christine Cooper and Patricia Arnold, click here
+- To read Insolvent Abuse by Prof Prem Sikka, Jim Cousins MP, Austin Mitchell MP, Christine Cooper and Patricia Arnold, click here

-- For Accountancy Age’s take on the OFT inquiry, click here
+- For Kevin Reed’s piece on the OFT inquiry, published in in Accountancy Age on 19 November 2009, click here

 - * SIP 16 is always cited by insolvency practitioners when you challenge them on abuse of pre-pack administrations.
-They say “yes there were some problems in the past but it’s all fine now — since we introduced SIP16…”
+Their classic line is to say something along the lines of”yes there were some problems in the past but it’s all fine now — since we introduced SIP16…”

 Hear hear.
 Well said, Ian.
 You are spot on with this.
 Sadly, much of what goes on in the guise of “legitimised rights” of trustees is in fact legalised robbery — under the very noses of the creditors and wronged parties!